yusufm/smallfactory/web/README.md

 Each new module can follow the same pattern with its own template directory and routes.

-## Vision (Ollama)
+## Vision (configurable provider: Ollama or OpenRouter)

-The web UI can call a local or remote Visual LLM (VLM) hosted by Ollama.
-We recommend `qwen2.5vl:3b` for a lightweight, high-quality model.
+The web UI can call a local or remote Visual LLM (VLM) via either:

+- Ollama (self-hosted, local inference)
+- OpenRouter (hosted API compatible with OpenAI chat API)

+We recommend `qwen2.5vl:3b` on Ollama for a lightweight, high-quality local model; or a vision-capable model on OpenRouter such as `google/gemma-3-12b-it:free`.

 ### 1) Start Ollama and pull the model